-Beginning with incoming NURS 1118 and NURS 1314 students in Spring 2024, the uniform will change to pewter gray top and bottom.
-Students can choose from scrub styles in the Winks (formerly WonderWinks) W123 collection (no polostyle tops are allowed).
+\ Students can choose from scrub styles in the Winks (formerly WonderWinks) W123 collection (no polo-style tops are allowed).
 Embroidery is no longer required, meaning students can purchase their uniform at any outlet selling the Winks W123 collection.
 Patches will continue to be required and are purchasable in the OSU-OKC Bookstore, only.

-In-progress students will continue in either heathered gray or orange and black through the rest of the program.
 Students with interruptions in progress will need to adhere to the uniform color of their new cohort.